The Zarankiewicz problem on tripartite graphs: Introduction

 \section{Introduction}

 Tur\'{a}n-type problems are some of the oldest and most fundamental in Combinatorics.
 They ask how dense must a graph be in order to force the presence of a particular substructure.
-The first results were those of Mantel~\cite{Mantel07} and Tur\'{a}n~\cite{Turan41}, who determined the maximum number of edges in an $n$-vertex graph with a triangle or complete graph of size $r$, respectively.
-In 1946, Erd\H{o}s and Stone~\cite{ErdosStone46} generalised Tur\'{a}n's theorem to show that the maximum number of edges in an $n$-vertex graph that does not contain the complete multipartite graph\footnote{The graph \defn{$K_r(t)$} is the complete $r$-partite graph with $t$ vertices in each part.} $K_r(t)$ is $(1 - \frac{1}{r - 1} + o(1)) \binom{n}{2}$.
-The complete multipartite graphs $K_r(t)$ are particularly important since the number of edges required to force the presence of these determines, up to lower order terms, the number of edges required to force the presence of any non-bipartite graph~\cite{ErdosSimonovits66}.
+The first results were those of Mantel~\cite{Mantel07} and Tur\'{a}n~\cite{Turan41}, who determined the maximum number of edges in an $n$-vertex graph without a triangle or complete graph of size $r$, respectively.
+In 1946, Erd\H{o}s and Stone~\cite{ErdosStone46} generalised Tur\'an's theorem by showing that any $n$-vertex graph with at least $(1 - \frac{1}{r - 1} + o(1)) \binom{n}{2}$ edges contains a complete $r$-partite graph with $t$ vertices in each part, denoted \defn{$K_r(t)$}.
+The complete multipartite graphs are particularly important since the number of edges required to force the presence of these determines, up to lower order terms, the number of edges required to force the presence of any non-bipartite graph~\cite{ErdosSimonovits66}.

-The earliest Tur\'{a}n-type problem that is still not well-understood is the notorious Zarankiewicz problem~\cite{Zarankiewicz51} from 1951.
-This asks for the maximum number of edges, \defn{$z(n; t)$}, in an $n \times n$ bipartite graph\footnote{An \defn{$n \times n$ bipartite graph} is a bipartite graph on parts $A$ and $B$ both of which have size $n$.} that does not contain $K_{t, t} = K_2(t)$.
+An old class of Tur\'{a}n-type problems that are still not well-understood asks for density conditions which guarantee a $K_r(t)$ inside a host graph that is itself $k$-partite (for some $k \geq r$).
+Questions of this type are often remarkably difficult, even for small values of $r$, $t$, and $k$.
+For instance, the notorious Zarankiewicz problem~\cite{Zarankiewicz51} from 1951 asks for the maximum number of edges, \defn{$z(n; t)$}, in a bipartite graph with parts of size $n$ that does not contain $K_{t, t} = K_2(t)$.
 The celebrated K\H{o}v\'{a}ri-S\'{o}s-Tur\'{a}n theorem~\cite{KST54} states that $z(n; t) = \cO(n^{2 - 1/t})$.
-This bound is believed to be tight for all $t \geq 2$ although that is only known for $t \in \set{2, 3}$.
-The best general lower bound is $z(n; t) = \Omega(n^{2 - 2/(t + 1)})$ which comes from the random deletion method.
+Though this bound is believed to be tight for all $t \geq 2$, no matching lower bound is known for $t \geq 4$ despite receiving considerable attention -- we direct the reader to the comprehensive survey of Fur\"{e}di and Simonovits~\cite{FurediSimonovits13}.